NickJAllen/nvim-config/README.md

 * Refactoring should save all buffers first, jj status then perform, then save all buffers, then jj status again
 * Work out how to set the formatting for Java
 * Setting exception breakpoints in Java
-* Write a mark plugin so don't need to come up with A-Z name myself and can cycle through the marks
-* Create new classes, records, interfaces easily